 Problem Statement (May be : Requirements..)

-.
+There is a consensus that the construction and maintenance of large distributed software systems would greatly benefit from the existence of explicitly stated architectural principles.
+Such principles should provide techniques and approaches to deal with adapting the software to its environment evolutionary changes, and to govern its structure and its dynamic behavior according to such changes.
 The problem of how the dynamic software architectures modify their architecture and enact the modifications during the system’s execution has been widely addressed [4,5,6].
 However, one of the key issues in distributed systems dynamic evolution is how the system architecture evolve to meet changing requirements?

 Usually the changes are introduced at the high level (requirements specification level) before being propagated to the existing system components at the design level and then to their running instances.
 This work is concerned with the dynamic change of distributed systems specifications and the corresponding evolution of the system architecture.